USC retains coach Clay Helton despite fan dissatisfaction

 USC rebounded this season after hiring offensive coordinator Graham Harrell, finishing second in the division despite being forced to use three starting quarterbacks and playing the toughest schedule of any school west of Texas.

-But Helton’s many detractors point to four seasons without national championship contention, an overall lack of buzz around the program and his staff’s perceived recruiting struggles as urgent reasons for change.
-Helton’s critics never fail to point out he is 20-17 with any starting quarterback other than Sam Darnold, including just 14-15 since he got the full-time job in late 2015.
+But Helton’s many detractors pointed to two seasons without national championship contention, an overall lack of buzz around the program and his staff’s perceived recruiting struggles as urgent reasons for change.
+Helton’s critics never fail to point out he went 20-17 with any starting quarterback other than Sam Darnold, including just 14-15 since he got the full-time job in late 2015.

-Much of USC’s ever-ambitious fan base has been publicly calling for three-time national champion coach Urban Meyer for nearly a year, but it’s unclear whether Meyer is willing to end his retirement.
+Much of USC’s ever-ambitious fan base has been publicly calling for three-time national champion coach Urban Meyer, but it’s unclear whether Meyer is willing to end his retirement.

 After his private deliberations, Bohn elected to stick with Helton, whose huge contract was handed out by former athletic director Lynn Swann, who left in September after new USC President Carol Folt took over.

-The decision will do nothing to end Los Angeles sports’ most popular soap opera, which has been running for a decade since Pete Carroll left town.
-Steve Sarkisian’s firing for alcohol-related misbehavior cleared the way for the unlikely ascent of Helton, a longtime assistant coach who improbably snagged one of the college game’s most visible jobs.
+The decision will do nothing to end Los Angeles sports’ most popular soap opera, which has been running ever since Steve Sarkisian’s firing for alcohol-related misbehavior cleared the way for the unlikely ascent of Helton, a longtime assistant coach who snagged one of the college game’s most visible jobs.

 Helton’s potential firing has been almost a weekly topic of discussion around USC for the past 2 ½ years, ever since Darnold departed and the shine wore off Helton’s early success.
 The Trojans flopped mightily last season, losing five of their final six games to finish with only the school’s fourth losing record since 1961, but Swann kept Helton in charge despite many fans’ pleas for change.